 Mathematicians, physicists and engineers have many terms to describe mathematical relationships.
-There is usually some logic to the names chosen, although it is not always apparent if you are not aware of the math behind it.
-Once you understand the concepts involved, though, the connection to the words chosen becomes obvious.
+There is usually some logic to the names chosen, although this is not always apparent if you are not aware of the math behind it.
+Once you understand the concept involved the connection to the chosen words becomes obvious.

 Examples of Proportional and Linear Relationships

-A simple illustration of a proportional relationship would be the amount of money you earn at a fixed hourly wage of $10 an hour.
-At zero hours, you will have earned zero dollars, at two hours, you will have earned $20 and at five hours you will have earned $50.
-The relationship is linear because you will get a straight line if you graph it, and proportional because zero hours equals zero dollars.
+A simple illustration of a proportional relationship is the amount of money you earn at a fixed hourly wage of $10 an hour.
+At zero hours, you have earned zero dollars, at two hours, you have earned $20 and at five hours you have earned $50.
+The relationship is linear because you get a straight line if you graph it, and proportional because zero hours equals zero dollars.

 Compare this with a linear but non-proportional relationship.
 For example, the amount of money you earn at $10 an hour in addition to a $100 signing bonus.
 Before you start working (that is, at zero hours) you have $100.
 After one hour, you have $110, at two hours $120, and at five hours $150.
 The relationship still graphs as a straight line (making it linear) but is not proportional because doubling the time you work does not double your money.